Silly Simon Says Codes (June 2023)

 What would he say next?

 Silly Simon Says is an unconventional Roblox game that tests players’ listening skills and ability to follow commands.
-The game puts a bunch of players in a field where everyone has to go through multiple mini-games.
+The game puts many players in a field where everyone has to go through multiple mini-games.
 Participants must follow Simon’s commands, and anyone who slips up is left behind.

-If you are looking to obtain in-game tokens or cosmetics, you can use the free codes that are available.
+If you are looking to obtain in-game tokens or cosmetics, you can use the free Silly Simon Says available codes.

 Related: Strong Ninja Simulator Codes